lwpamihiranga/advent-of-code/README.md

 # Advent of Code Repo

-This repository contains the code the solutions I have implemented for [Advent of Code](https://adventofcode.com/)!
+This repository contains the code for the solutions I have implemented for [Advent of Code](https://adventofcode.com/)!